Chart Color Schemes

 Halls Creek hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Halls Creek's median age is 29 years, which is significantly younger than the Rest of WA average of 40 years and lower than the national average of 38 years.
+Halls Creek's median age is 29 years, which is significantly younger than the Rest of WA average of 40 years and also lower than the national average of 38 years.
 Compared to the Rest of WA, Halls Creek has a higher percentage of residents aged 15-24 (17.4%) but fewer residents aged 65-74 (3.9%).
-Post-2021 Census data shows that the age group 25 to 34 has grown from 17.0% to 18.9%, while the age group 45 to 54 has declined from 11.8% to 10.9%.
-By 2041, demographic modeling suggests significant changes in Halls Creek's age profile.
-The 25 to 34 cohort is projected to grow by 44%, adding 352 residents to reach a total of 1,155.
-Meanwhile, population declines are projected for the age groups 5 to 14 and 15 to 24.
+According to post-2021 Census data, the age group of 25 to 34 has grown from 17.0% to 18.9% of the population, while the 45 to 54 cohort has declined from 11.8% to 10.9%.
+Demographic modeling suggests that Halls Creek's age profile will evolve significantly by 2041.
+The 25 to 34 age group is projected to grow strongly at a rate of 44%, adding 351 residents to reach a total of 1,155.
+Conversely, population declines are projected for the 5 to 14 and 15 to 24 age groups.